 The CBR regulates the creation of provisions for bank loan and other losses.
-CBR Regulation No. 254-P "On the Procedure for Making Provisions for Possible Losses on Loans and Similar Indebtedness by Credit Organizations", dated March 26, 2004, as amended, requires banks to adopt procedures for calculating and posting provisions for loan losses and for possible losses other than loan losses, which may include losses from investments in securities, funds held in correspondent accounts of other banks, contingent liabilities and other transactions.
-CBR Instruction No. 283-P, dated March 20, 2006, as amended, requires banks to classify such activities into five risk categories and to make provisions in the corresponding amount at their discretion.
-Banks must report to the CBR the amount of new non-loan provisions within seven days after the end of each reporting month.
-The CBR and its regional branches monitor banks' compliance with these rules.
+CBR Regulation No. 254-P "On the Procedure for Making Provisions for Possible Losses on Loans and Similar Indebtedness by Credit Institutions", dated March 26, 2004, as amended, requires credit institutions to adopt procedures for calculating and posting provisions for loan losses and for possible losses other than loan losses, which may include losses from investments in securities, funds held in correspondent accounts of other banks, contingent liabilities and other transactions.
+CBR Instruction No. 283-P, dated March 20, 2006, as amended, requires credit institutions to classify such activities into five risk categories and to make provisions in the corresponding amount at their discretion.
+Credit institutions must report to the CBR the amount of new non-loan provisions within seven days after the end of each reporting month.
+The CBR and its regional branches monitor credit institutions' compliance with these rules.

-Although Qiwi Bank does not engage in retail or corporate lending as a line of business, it has a limited amount of loans and maintains provisions for certain other possible losses, including losses from default by counterparties, impairment of assets and liability increases, and is in compliance with applicable banking legislation.
+Although Qiwi Bank and Rapida LTD do not engage in retail or corporate lending as a line of business, they have a limited amount of loans and maintain provisions for certain other possible losses, including losses from default by counterparties, impairment of assets and liability increases, and is in compliance with applicable legislation.